endangereddataweek/endangereddataweek.org/_events/2018-02-26-public-data-stories.md

 date: "2018-02-26"
 time: "9:00:00 AM"
 excerpt: >
   To participate, complete a public data stories sign.
-Take a photo with your sign and tweet it with the tag #endangereddataweek...
+Take a photo with your sign and tweet it with the tag #endangereddata...
 location_city: "Indiana University"
 location_physical: "Bloomington, IN"
 title: "Public Data Stories"